-Is it possible to remain faithful to the call to get married without disrespecting marriage rituals required by my culture?
+Is it possible to remain faithful to the call to get married without disrespecting traditional marriage rituals required by my culture?

 “The best thing young Christians can do who are struggling with cultural issues in relationship to their desire to get married is talk to your pastors.
 The circumstances are exceedingly different.
 It’s impossible with one video to give you advice and say “hey, go home and do exactly this”.
 However, there are broad categories for us to consider under this question.